 Capitalism for the Greater Good: How Millennials Are Changing the Narrative

-Millennials are putting their consumer weight, their entrepreneurial skills and their investment dollars behind companies and projects that have a positive social impact.
+Millennials are putting their consumer weight, entrepreneurial skills, and investment dollars behind companies and projects that have a positive social impact.
+Using the free market economy to improve society has become an intrinsic part of millennials’ worldview and expectation.

 “It is the great multiplication of the productions of all the different arts, in consequence of the division of labour, which occasions, in a well-governed society, that universal opulence which extends itself to the lowest ranks of the people.”